fatimah48/EMRA_Educational-Robot-/README.md

 ## Overview and session start

-The chest touchscreen is the child's only point of contact with the system.
-It opens on a menu of ten activities.
-An educator starts a session by entering the child's name, age, identifier and gender, or continues as a guest when no record is needed.
-Everything the child then does is logged against that session, which is what the educator dashboard later reports on.
+The educator starts a session by entering the child’s name, age, identifier, and gender, or continues as a guest when no record is needed.
+Activity data from the session are logged and later presented in the educator dashboard.

-The activity set was shaped by the categories of application already in routine use in autism therapy: communication and conversation practice, body and self awareness, visual matching and construction, colour and shape work, early numeracy, handwriting and tracing, shared reading, and letter and phoneme work.
-EMRA covers those categories in one bilingual system running on the robot rather than across separate tablet applications.

 <table>
 <tr>